-With the rapid growth of business travellers and expatriates, many organisations are finding it challenging to manage the travel safety, health and security of their workers.
+With the rapid growth of business travellers and international assignees, many organisations are finding it challenging to manage the safety, health and security of their workers.
 The growth also changes the diverse composition of a mobile workforce and the risks associated.
 A responsible employer will understand that they have a moral imperative to protect their employees from harm, no matter where they work.
 The appropriate travel healthcare and safety support should ideally consist of three components:

 - assessing risk

 - providing appropriate advice on prevention measures

 - responsive assistance

 There are some ‘golden rules’ that female business travellers are advised to follow when undertaking business travel to any region:

 More women are travelling for business than ever before.
 Therefore, it is important to consider the varying cultural, legal, health and social challenges they could face and how to effectively mitigate any risks.

 - understand the additional vulnerabilities of your profile